 And now songs we have, real songs that run the gamut from Strongbow’s rage and Two-Edge’s brooding to Petalwing’s manic cheer.
 Here is wistfulness, love, shock, warmth, soul-searching.
 And just enough of playing fast and loose – witness “Catatonia County Rag.”
 This music adds a new facet to the images, helps to conjure mood, sticks in the mind.

 Ever since it was conceived, ElfQuest has evolved into different dimensions.
 From simple story outline, it grew into pictures and the pictures added a dimension.
 The picture-tale budded and yielded a collection of songs – new interpretations.
-Ultimately, everything will merge into animation, the illusion of life; and the original imagination-seed will have come to full fruition.
+Ultimately, we hope, everything will merge into animation, the visual illusion of life; and the original imagination-seed will have come to full fruition.

 In the meantime, however, I hear that there are more songs in the works for ElfQuest.
-I hope that they’re not too long in coming, for it’s starting to get dark outside the caves once again, and the bonfire’s being built even now.
+I hope that they’re not too long in coming, for it’s starting to get dark outside the caves once again, and the bonfire’s being stoked even now.
 Gather round.
 Listen – with ears and with blood.
 There are stories being told!